mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 *** No errors detected
 ```

-The new tests passed however `BOOST_CHECK(tok_string(test_string3) == test_vector);` is not a good test.
+The new tests pass, however `BOOST_CHECK(tok_string(test_string3) == test_vector);` is not a good test.
 The reason for this is that it is testing too many things.
-Suppose newlines broke `tok_string` our
-test does will not tell us that.
-It will only tell us that newline or tabs broke our code.
+Suppose newlines broke `tok_string`.
+Our test will not tell us that newline was the cause of the failure.
+It will tell us that failure was either newline or tabs.
+This is ambiguous because you don't know the source of the failure.

 In summary:

-  1. We wrote the test `string_tok_test` to specify what the requirements we wanted.
+  1. We wrote the test `string_tok_test`.
   2. Implemented the function `tok_string` to satisfy the test we made
   3. Refractored until `string_tok_test` was passed